Generalized Harmonic Numbers: Generalized Harmonic Numbers

-Now, by adding up the simple part (disregarding $\sin{\pi n}$ and changing $u$ for $1-u$), we finally arrive at a formula for $H(n)$: \\ This formula has a certain resemblance to Faulhaber's formula, especially the term $1/(2n)$ outside of the integral.
-If we compare this formula with the below, due to Euler,\cite{cinco} based on the digamma function, it seems to me that the former is more natural and tractable than the latter.
-The two functions approach one another very quickly as $n$ gets large.
+Now, by adding up the simple part (disregarding $\sin{\pi n}$ and changing $u$ for $1-u$), we finally arrive at a formula for $H(n)$:

+This formula has a certain resemblance to Faulhaber's formula, especially the term $1/(2n)$ outside of the integral.
+If we compare this formula with the one below due to Euler\citesup{Knuth}, based on the digamma function, it seems that the former is more natural and tractable than the latter: